TruffleMuffin/backbone.bootstrap/README.md

 ## Installation

-Install as a bower component using `bower install backbone.bootstrap`.
+Install as a bower component using `bower install backbone.bootstrap --save`.

 The application will automatically bind to the page when its included as part of your javascript output.